Shopify SEO: 12-Step Guide for Beginners

 • Collective search volume for all the included terms

-Click on one of the topics (primary keywords) to see the specific secondary keywords to target.
-And a list of content references.
+Click on one of the topics (primary keywords) to see the specific secondary keywords to target and a list of content references.

-Use this list of page ideas to form a topic cluster you can craft content around.
-And repeat the process to come up with additional topic clusters.
+Use this list of page ideas to form a topic cluster you can craft content around, and repeat the process to come up with additional topic clusters.

 6. Write and Publish Blog Posts